steemit/steemdb/docker/sync/Readme.md

 ```

-'mongodb_url': The connection string to your MongoDB instance.
+`mongodb_url`: The connection string to your MongoDB instance.
-'steemd_url': The URL of the Steem node you are connecting to.
+`steemd_url`: The URL of the Steem node you are connecting to.
-'last_block_env': The block number to start synchronization from.
+`last_block_env`: The block number to start synchronization from.
-'batch_size': Number of blocks to fetch in one batch (default is 50).
+`batch_size`: Number of blocks to fetch in one batch (default is 50).

 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue on GitHub.